laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ## Light program structure

-Light programs are **line-based**, meaning a single statement or decleration must be on the same source code line.
+Light programs are **line-based**, meaning a single statement or declaration must be on the same source code line.

 All light programs comprise of the following structure

     run conditions

-    constants, variable and led declerations
+    constants, variable and led declarations

     statements (= the actual code)